pharindoko/json-serverless/packages/cli/README.md

 ## `jsonsls run FILE`

-run and test the api locally
+run and develop with the api locally

 ```
 USAGE